The Rio Tape/Slide Archive Book

 In 2016, thousands of slides were found in a filing cabinet in the Rio’s basement, a legacy of this groundbreaking project.

 They document vibrant communities, street scenes, markets and social events.
 They also report on the social problems of a corner of London left behind, and on local activism against racism, police brutality, deportations, AIDS, the miners’ strike and nuclear weapons.

-This book will collect images and oral history.
-It will be a story of community, resistance and hope, told by the people who lived it.
+This book collects images and oral history.
+It is a story of community, resistance and hope, told by the people who lived it.